Sven Tumba: Miscellaneous

-Tumba also wrote numerous books: Tumba says it all, Tumba's hockey school (translated into three languages), as well as My rich life (the naked truth).

 Personal life

 Tumba was the son of engineer Torsten Johansson and his German-born wife Greta, née Kruse.
 He was survived by his wife Mona (née Nessim, b.
 1941) and their four sons, Tommie, born 1962, Johan, born 1964, Stefan, born 1970 and Daniel, born 1982.
 Both Tommie and Johan became golf professionals.
 Johan previously played on the European Tour and finished tied 13th in the 1989 Scandinavian Enterprise Open and later became a successful professional long driving competitor.

-For most of his retirement, Sven Tumba and his wife lived in West Palm Beach, Florida, returning to Sweden summers.
+For most of his retirement, Tumba and his wife lived in West Palm Beach, Florida, returning to Sweden in summers.

+Tumba's great-niece is footballer Amanda Ilestedt.

 Death

 He died on 1 October 2011 after being on the Danderyd Hospital for three months due to an infection in the hip.
 At the time of his death, he was both a Swedish and an American citizen, but not registered as living in Sweden.
 He had the ambition to become that before his death, but quickly became too weak to manage necessary formality.
 He was subsequently honored prior to the Swedish hockey league Elitserien games that were played that day, with a one-minute silence.
 His body was buried at the Engelbrekt Church in Östermalm, Stockholm, on 20 October 2011.
 Approximately 500 friends and relatives arrived at the church to leave flowers and honour Sven Tumba.